-IFRS 9 Financial Instruments: In November 2009, International Accounting Standards Board issued IFRS 9, Financial Instruments: Recognition and Measurement, to reduce the complexity of the current rules on financial instruments as mandated in IAS 39.
+IFRS 9 Financial Instruments: In November 2009, the International Accounting Standards Board issued IFRS 9, Financial Instruments: Recognition and Measurement, to reduce the complexity of the current rules on financial instruments as mandated in IAS 39.
 The effective date for IFRS 9 is annual periods beginning on or after January 1, 2013 with early adoption permitted.
 IFRS 9 has fewer classification and measurement categories as compared to IAS 39 and has eliminated the categories of held to maturity, available for sale and loans and receivables.
-Further it eliminates the rule based requirement of segregating embedded derivatives and tainting rules pertaining to held to maturity investments.
+Further it eliminates the rule-based requirement of segregating embedded derivatives and tainting rules pertaining to held to maturity investments.
 For an investment in an equity instrument which is not held for trading, IFRS 9 permits an irrevocable election, on initial recognition, on an individual share-by-share basis, to present all fair value changes from the investment in other comprehensive income.
 No amount recognized in other comprehensive income would ever be reclassified to profit or loss.
-We are required to adopt IFRS 9 by accounting year commencing April 1, 2014.
-We are currently evaluating the requirements of IFRS 9, and have not yet determined the impact on our consolidated financial statements.
+IFRS 9 was further amended in October 2010, and such amendment introduced requirements on accounting for financial liabilities.
+This amendment addresses the issue of volatility in the profit or loss due to changes in the fair value of an entity's own debt.
+It requires the entity, which chooses to measure a liability at fair value, to present the portion of the fair value change attributable to the entity's own credit risk in the Other Comprehensive Income.
+We are required to adopt IFRS 9 by accounting year commencing April 1, 2013.
+We are currently evaluating the requirements of IFRS 9, and have not yet determined the impact on the consolidated financial statements.